mozilla/explainers/README.md

 This repo is for developing explainer files until ready for external feedback, or archival if we decide an explainer is no longer worth pursuing.

+For new minimum explainers (with sections 1-5 or fewer):
+* iterate promptly with PRs adding sections up through 6 within 2-4 weeks of publishing your minimum explainer
+* create (at least) one new PR for each section added and request a repo owner review/approval and merge accordingly
+* start drafting additional PRs for sections up through 10

 When ready to solicit external feedback on an explainer:
 * create a new repo for the explainer (same short-name if possible),
 * move the explainer file into that new repo (with history)